Packet Radio Build Part 1 – Windows Server Configuration for a Packet Node

 \Computer Configuration\Administrative Templates\Windows Components\Data Collection and Preview Builds\Allow Diagnostic Data -> Enabled (Diagnostic Data Off)

-\Computer Configuration\Administrative Templates\System\Troubleshooting and Diagnostics\User Profiles\Turn off Advertising ID -> Enabled
+\Computer Configuration\Administrative Templates\System\User Profiles\Turn off Advertising ID -> Enabled

 After the above changes has been made give the server another restart.